LouisHatte/Ethereum-blinkCoin/README.md

 # Ethereum-blinkCoin
-A Smart Contract of virtual crypto monnaie compatible with ERC-721 standard.
+A Smart Contract of virtual cryptocurrency compatible with ERC-721 standard.